 \subsubsection{Back to the fully connected ferromagnet}

 Before going to the more complicated SK model, it is instructive to look at the fully connected ferromagnet, where $J_{ij}=\frac{1}{N}$ for all $ij$.
-In this case the spins are all equivalent, therefore we expect that at the minimum of the free energy the magnetizations are all equal, $m_i = m$.
-Then it is easy to see that the terms of order $\b^2$ and $\b^3$ vanish for $N\to\io$.
+In this case the spins are all equivalent, so we expect that at the free energy minimum the magnetizations are all equal, $m_i = m$.
+Then it is easy to see that the terms of order $\b^2$ and $\b^3$ in the free energy expansion vanish for $N\to\io$.

-Retaining only the $O(\b)$ term, the TAP equation becomes the familiar mean-field equation \beq m = \tanh[\b (\BB+ m)] \ , \eeq and the free energy is \beq f(m) = N^{-1} F[m] = -T S^0(m) - \frac12 m^2 - \BB m \ , \eeq that is the correct result, as we anticipated.
-At this point it should be clear that $f(m)$ is not convex because we obtained it by neglecting higher order terms in $\b$; the true function $\G(m)$ is convex but non-analytic at low temperature (see figure~\ref{fig:fm}), so we cannot get it by a high temperature expansion.
-This example suggests that the truncation of the high temperature expansion has the effect of making the existence of {\it metastable states} manifest in $F[m]$.
-Note that obviously only local minima of the TAP free energy, \ie the solutions of the TAP equations with positive Hessian $\frac{d^2 F}{dm_i dm_j}$, can be interpreted as metastable states.
+Keeping only the $O(\b)$ term, the TAP equations simplify to the familiar mean-field result \beq m = \tanh[\b (\BB+ m)] \ , \eeq and the free energy is \beq f(m) = N^{-1} F[m] = -T s_0(m) - \frac12 m^2 - \BB m \ , \eeq which is the correct result, as we anticipated in Eq.~(\ref{PmIFC}).
+At this point it should be clear that $f(m)$ is not convex because we obtained it by neglecting higher order terms in $\b$.
+The true function $\G(m)$ is convex but non-analytic at low temperature (see Figure~\ref{fig:fm}), so we cannot obtain it from a high-temperature expansion.
+This example suggests that the truncation of the high-temperature expansion has the effect of making the existence of {\it metastable states} manifest in $F[m]$.
+Note that obviously only the local minima of the TAP free energy, \ie the solutions of the TAP equations with positive Hessian $\frac{d^2 F}{dm_i dm_j}$, can be interpreted as metastable states.